arendjr/selectivity/README.md

 ### Notable differences

- * With Select2, you can take a &lt;select&gt; or &lt;input&gt; element in the DOM and initialize your Select2 instance based on that.
-Instead, to position a Select3 instance in the DOM you attach it to an empty &lt;div&gt; element and all options you want pass to Select3 are specified through the constructor method.
-An additional module is planned for Select3 that will simulate the Select2 approach, but this is not a high priority right now.
  * Select2 has explicit support for tags through the `tags` option.
 With Select3, tagging is also supported, but works through the regular `items` option.